Disease in Imperial Rome: Alcohol consumption

 Studies indicate that lead was very prominent in Roman beverages.
 This is mostly due to the lead-based storage containers that were popular during the time.
 Some scholars speculate that the levels of alcohol consumed on a daily basis were more to blame for the health ailments of the aristocrats of Rome, with the average consumption rate being approximately 3 bottles of wine a day.
 It is important to note that the practice of diluting wine was common as the source mentions, and that undiluted wine was considered barbaric.
 In fact, the Romans would typically mix one part wine to two parts of water.
-It was also common practice to hinder the sweetness of wine through the use of sea water or to warm the wine.
+It was also common practice to warm wine or reduce its sweetness through the use of sea water.

 Litter pollution

 The city of Rome also faced a major problem with street garbage and the build up of trash.
 Poets and satirists often made the Roman litter problem the subject of jokes and writings, with descriptions of trash being everywhere, including in Roman households and on the floor.
 The lack of sanitation on the streets and households of Rome contributed to disease and sickness.
 Trash items ranged from discarded household items to actual human waste, meaning contamination chances were very high.
 The Romans realized this was becoming a problem, and a series of laws and other measures were taken to limit garbage build up in the streets.
 Most of these measures were implemented in order to prevent pedestrian casualties from waste falling on them, however these measure also increased the public health by eliminating the waste from the immediate city.
 There is evidence to suggest that they allowed waste carriages to go throughout the city and collect waste during hours in which other modes of transportation were banned.
-This strategy did not completely solve the problem, as most of the waste was just moved outside the city limits meaning the risk for contamination and odor is still present.
+This strategy did not completely solve the problem, as most of the waste was just moved outside the city limits meaning the risk for contamination and odor was still present.